crownstone/crownstone-lib-hue/documentation/Light.md

 In both instances it gets the latest light state of the actual Philips Hue Light and updates the Light object's state.

+Note that the `renewState()` method forces a callback if the obtained state is not equal with the current known state.

 See [Retrieving a state](#retrieving-a-state) for information about obtaining this state information.